 The major shopping areas in downtown Chicago include State Street (where you can find Macy’s, Target and many smaller stores) and The Magnificent Mile (where you can find three shopping centers, luxury designers and labels, several departments stores and popular brands).

-If you are looking for something more unique and/or handmade items, check out Chicago Artisan Market (November 25-26, 2023).
+If you are looking for something more unique and/or handmade items, check out Chicago Artisan Market (Ravenswood) (November 30 – December 1, 2024).

 Ride the CTA Holiday Train